 If a claim cannot be made via this channel, it may also be considered as a clinical negligence claim or a defective product claim.
 To help determine the best route for you and your particular circumstances, it is advisable to seek the help of a qualified and experienced personal injury lawyer.

 First Personal Injury lawyers are specialists in different kinds of clinical trials claims and we have broad experience in helping clients successfully receive the maximum amount of compensation they are legally entitled to.

 If you have been harmed by a clinical trial then you may be able to make a clinical trial compensation claim.
-Please get in touch with our no win no fee solicitors at First Personal Injury lawyers on our national accident helpline number or please complete one of our online claim forms.
+Please get in touch with our no win no fee solicitors at First Personal Injury lawyers on 0800 808 9740 or complete one of our online claim forms.

 We’ll talk through the details of your claim over the phone, and then advise further!

 If we think you’ve got a valid claim, we’ll take care of everything else – quick & easy!